-Yesterday was a full day of video shooting as I made the new videos for the brand new PersonalFamilyLawyer.com and CreativeBusinessLawyer.com websites, which are just about to go live (coming soon).
+Yesterday was a full day of video shooting as I made the new videos for the brand new PersonalFamilyLawyer.com and CreativeBusinessLawyer.com websites.
 I’m so excited for you to see these sites, mostly because it’s the first time I’ve truly crystallized all in one place the vision I have for you and your impact in the world.
 The new websites provide a platform for the promotion of your practice that showcases your value like no other.
 The results will be extraordinary.

 Then, last night when I got home, I began updating the LIFT Manifesto, which will become one of the primary lead generation magnets on the CreativeBusinessLawyer.com website.